 It’s perfect for people looking for an easy side hustle that offers lots of flexibility and, more importantly, tax-free income.

 One complaint people have about matched betting is the initial investment.
 While some will argue that it doesn’t matter if you have a lot of money because you can start with £10, others feel it is time-consuming unless you have £200+ to start with.

 Matched betting can be an effective way for the average person to make some money on the side in 2021 and beyond.

 No, matched betting is not a con.
 Although it might seem like a con as it is essentially free-money being given away, it most definitely isn’t a con.
 Bookies spend their marketing budget on sign-up offers to entice new customers.
 They then spend a lot on promotions to retain their customers.
 Matched betting explots these sign-up and promo offers.

 Is Matched Betting safe?

-Like anything available online, their is always a possibility that a website is unsafe.
 Any website that is offering gambling to customers based in the UK need to be registered with the Gambling Commission.